dask/governance/governance.md

 the formalization of what we are already doing, rather than a change in direction.

 BDFL
 ----

-The Project will have a BDFL (Benevolent Dictator for Life), who is currently Fernando Perez.
+The Project will have a BDFL (Benevolent Dictator for Life), who is currently Matthew Rocklin.
 As Dictator, the BDFL has the authority to make all final decisions for The Project.
 As Benevolent, the BDFL, in practice chooses to defer that authority to the consensus of the community discussion channels and the Steering Council (see below).
-It is expected, and in the past has been the case, that the BDFL will only rarely assert his/her final authority.
+It is expected, and in the past has been the case, that the BDFL will only rarely assert theirfinal authority.
 Because rarely used, we refer to BDFL’s final authority as a “special” or “overriding” vote.
 When it does occur, the BDFL override typically happens in situations where there is a deadlock in the Steering Council or if the Steering Council asks the BDFL to make a decision on a specific matter.
 To ensure the benevolence of the BDFL, The Project encourages others to fork the project if they disagree with the overall direction the BDFL is taking.
-The BDFL is chair of the Steering Council (see below) and may delegate his/her authority on a particular decision or set of decisions to any other Council member at his/her discretion.
+The BDFL is chair of the Steering Council (see below) and may delegate their authority on a particular decision or set of decisions to any other Council member at their discretion.

-The BDFL can appointing his/her successor, but it is expected that the Steering Council would be consulted on this decision.
+The BDFL can appointing their successor, but it is expected that the Steering Council would be consulted on this decision.
 If the BDFL is unable to appoint a successor, the Steering Council will make a suggestion or suggestions to the Main NumFOCUS Board.
 While the Steering Council and Main NumFOCUS Board will work together closely on the BDFL selection process, the Main NUMFOCUS Board will make the final decision.

 Steering Council
 ----------------